 This course examines criminal victimization in the United States.
-Topics covered include the historical treatment of victims of crime, the character and extent of modern criminal victimization, the nature of the victimization experience, victim treatment at the hands of the justice system, and reforms implemented to enhance the justice-system response to victimization.
-Prerequisites: CCJ1020 (None for Homeland Security Major) Lecture Hours: 40; Lab Hours: 0
+Topics covered include the historical treatment of victims of crime, the character and extent of modern criminal victimization, the nature of the victimization experience, victim treatment at the hands of the justice system, and reforms implemented to enhance the justicesystem response to victimization.
+Prerequisites: CCJ1020.
+Lecture Hours: 40; Lab Hours: 0; Other Hours: 0